-In addition, Ms. Weber's unvested Class AAAA Units underlying her Incentive Unit Award vested in full in connection with the Closing of the Business Combination, as noted in the table below, Ms. Weber received a \$2 million cash bonus upon the Closing of the Business Combination.
+In addition, Ms. Weber's unvested Class AAAA Units underlying her Incentive Unit Award will vest in full in connection with the Closing of the Business Combination, as noted in the table below, Ms. Weber received a \$2 million cash bonus upon and subject to the closing of the Business Combination.